-- I lost 80% of my traffic started yesterday…I think this update come with couple phase…in late November 2019 I’m noticing slight drop (20-30%) but yesterday is the huge one…my traffic dropped almost like my website got hit by manual penalty
+- I lost 80% of my traffic started yesterday…I think this update comes with a couple of phase…in late November 2019 I’m noticing a slight drop (20-30%) but yesterday is the huge one…my traffic dropped almost like my website got hit by a manual penalty

 - I’m quite surprised, my site started getting around 30% more visitors right after this update.
 I hope it ain’t just a fluke or a mistake.